dart-lang/platform/migration-guide.md

 `Platform` class.
 This API has historically been made available on some platforms that don't otherwise support `dart:io`.

-To migrate uses of that API to `package:platform` v4.x, use the similarly-named members on the `HostPlatform.current` object.
+To migrate uses of that API to `package:platform` version 3.2, use the similarly-named members on the `Platform.current` object.

 Migrate from:
 ```dart